 Several factors affect the flow of foreign investments into Hong Kong, including:

-3. Taxation: Hong Kong’s tax regime is favorable to foreign investors.
+- Taxation: Hong Kong’s tax regime is favourable to foreign investors.
 It offers low personal and corporate tax rates and does not levy taxes on capital gains, dividends, or inheritance, which are attractive to foreign investments.

 Factors Affecting Foreign Investment in Hong Kong